HallanCosta/exemplo-docker-nodejs/README.md

 2. Go to the folder and in the terminal type: `git init`
 3. Then type: `git clone https: // github.com / HallanCosta / example-docker-nodejs.git`
 4. Inside the folder in the terminal type: `docker-compose up`
-5. Ready your NodeJS application is already running inside a container in the docker
+5. Ready your Typescript application is already running inside a container in the docker

 NOTE: I am using port 3333, check that it is not being used.